What Is Endophthalmitis?

 - decreased, blurred or lost vision

 Eye injections and cataract surgery are two of the most frequent eye procedures.
 Both can cause endophthalmitis, though it is not common.
 If you do have these symptoms, see your ophthalmologist right away.
 The infection can get worse very quickly.

 How Is Endophthalmitis Diagnosed and Treated?

 Your ophthalmologist will perform several tests to diagnose your symptoms.
 They will look at your eye and test your vision.
 They will also ask about any recent surgeries, eye procedures or injuries.
 If you’ve had an eye injury, your doctor may order an ultrasound to see if there are any foreign objects in your eye.

-If your doctor suspects you have an infection, he will perform a test called an aqueous/vitreous tap.
+If your doctor suspects you have an infection, they will perform a test called an aqueous/vitreous tap.
 This test involves using a tiny needle to take some fluid out of your eyeball.
 The fluid is then sent to a laboratory to test whether there is an infection.